johnson82nguyen/React-Brewery-Search/README.md

 # Final Project

 This is my final project.
-This application allows users to search for breweries.
+This application allows users to search for breweries from the Openbrewerydb api.
 This application runs on a javascript library called React.js
 ## Installation

 To run this project, make sure you have the correct [node](https://nodejs.org/en/) installed on your device.
 Once you have node installed on your device you can either download the zip from Github or you can clone it to your device.
-To clone it to your device, run
+To clone it to your device by HTTPS, run
 ```bash
 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
 ```